- Steel City, Veiled Kingdom: The Complete Edition

 Now the vampire that took them wants to chat…

-Rated PG.
+A short story set in the Worlds of Hriana universe.
 Contains a preview chapter of The Horror of Hriana.

 His spurs clinked as he drew over the dirt.
 His horse had been turned weeks ago.